-The consolidated financial statements of the Group for the year ended 31 December 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements of the Group for the year ended 31 December 2020 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+Any differences between comparative amounts and amounts recorded in the consolidated financial statements for the year ended 31 December 2020 represent only the result of reclassification for comparative purposes.